Astros vs. Angels Player Props Betting Odds

 Trout Stats

-- Mike Trout has collected 57 hits with 11 doubles, 13 home runs and 26 walks.
+- Mike Trout has recorded 57 hits with 11 doubles, 13 home runs and 26 walks.
 He has driven in 31 runs.

 Trout Recent Games